Romantic round trip from Paris to Normandy

 Delicatessen tasting at the Hotel La Petite Rade

 Art lovers will especially enjoy Le Havre.
 The city is inextricably linked to Claude Monet, who painted his famous work Impression, soleil levant in the harbor in 1872, giving an entire art movement its name.
 The light that fascinated him then has lost none of its magic to this day.
 We were able to enjoy this special coastal light from the very front row - in the Logis Hôtel La Petit Rade, just a few steps from the sea.
 The hotel combines a relaxed surfer atmosphere with an enjoyable journey through the diversity of Norman cuisine.
 The small snacks, which I lovingly called "Normandy Tapas", in front of the sea backdrop not only looked good enough to eat, but also tasted fantastic.
-With the delicious, locally produced Cidre Simon then it was “Santé!”
+With the delicious, locally produced Cidre Simon it was then “Santé!”

 Around the World in a Day in the Hanging Gardens of Le Havre